-Use the following table to help you determine whether to place a student in the Comprehensive Program, the Customized Option, or the Corrective Option based on the student's assessment results.
+Use the following table to help you determine whether to place a student in the Comprehensive Program or the Customized Option based on the student's assessment results.

-If the student has a total score of and the student then the student should use the three or higher on one section of the assessment scores three or higher on all or most subsequent sections Comprehensive Program three or higher on one section of the assessment scores three or higher on some additional sections scattered throughout the assessment Customized Option fewer than 3 errors on all sections but does have some errors on the assessment struggles with decoding Corrective Option You may also assess the student for placement in Word Warm-ups 2 (assessment available on the Read Naturally website: www.readnaturally.com)
+If the student has a total score of and the student then the student should use the three or higher on a section of the assessment scores three or higher on all or most subsequent sections Comprehensive Program. three or higher on a section of the assessment scores three or higher on some additional sections scattered throughout the assessment Customized Option.